Naked News: In the media

+In the 2000s, Naked News was the subject of a UK-funded documentary called Naked News - Backstage.

 In 2013, Naked News was the subject of an eight-part documentary series called Naked News Uncovered, which was broadcast on Super Channel in Canada.

-The female announcers have been featured in almost every medium including television (CBS Sunday Morning, The Today Show, The View, Sally Jessy Raphaël, and numerous appearances on Entertainment Tonight and ET Insider), newspapers and magazines (TV Guide, Playboy), and as guests on several radio shows, including Howard Stern.
+The female announcers have been featured on CBS Sunday Morning, The Today Show, The View, Sally Jessy Raphaël, and numerous appearances on Entertainment Tonight and ET Insider, newspapers and magazines (TV Guide, Playboy), and as guests on several radio shows, including Howard Stern.

+On-screen performers with concurrent music careers, for example, have used a second stage name, such as "Roxanne O’Neill".

 Similar shows

 In the late 1990s, British cable television channel L!VE TV broadcast Tiffani's Big City Tips, in which model Tiffani Banister gave the financial news while stripping to her underwear.